gardener/gardener/docs/concepts/operator.md

       namespace: <Namespace of the service account>
 ```

-Admission controllers often need to retrieve additional context from the garden cluster in order to process validating or mutating requests.
+Extension admissions often need to retrieve additional context from the garden cluster in order to process validating or mutating requests.

 For example, the corresponding `CloudProfile` might be needed to perform a provider specific shoot validation.
 Therefore, Gardener automatically injects a kubeconfig into the admission deployment to interact with the (virtual) garden cluster (see [this document](https://github.com/gardener/gardener/blob/master/docs/extensions/garden-api-access.md) for more information).